gerhardkurz/roboZen/README.md

 ### Logging
 RoboZen uses the [log4j](http://logging.apache.org/log4j/2.x/index.html) logging API.
-The configuration file can be found in `src/main/resources/`.
+Logging can be initialized by using the method `edu.kit.robozen.Util.initLogging`.